Saptarshi-C/Saptarshi-C/README.md

 My educational background is as a *Computer Science Engineer* and I have a Bachelor's degree in it.
 Still, I would consider myself a mostly self-taught web developer.

 I have done freelance web development from 2011 onwards, up until the middle of 2020.
 Then I went on to become a *Technical Support* person for one of my previous clients during the pandemic days; helping them with conducting and managing their online classes.
 This ended in the middle of 2022.
-I have been learning ***C#*** for ***Unity Game Development*** since I want to go on to become a *Game Developer*.

 My primary web development expertise is in making websites using *Joomla* as a back-end with custom-coded front-end templates.
 I have also dabbled in using *CodeIgniter* and even made my own website using a plain PHP based system.